 Doha is much more than you could ever expect from the big-name stopover destination.

-24hr Stopover in Doha: What to see?
+24hr Stopover in Doha: Top things to do

 Museum of Islamic Art

 From the impressive palm-lined entrance to the modern design inside of the building, the Museum of Islamic Art is your perfect starting point in the exploration of Doha’s culture.
 The museum offers various collections of Islamic art located on multiple floors.
 It has one of thebiggest collections of Islamic artifacts in the whole world!
 There is also a library and a restaurant inside the museum so that everyone can have a good time here.
 But what makes this place even more amazing is the free admission, who doesn’t like that?

 You might know that Qatar’s main revenue comes from oil and natural gas.
 But did you know that the pearl industry was Qatar’s main business in the past?
 This monument commemorates the history of Qatar while offering exceptional views over the Doha Bay.

 Also Read: Epic Weekend in Kuala Lumpur, Malaysia

 Souq Waqif is the heart of Doha.
 As the heat and sun go down, this place comes alive.
 You can find everything in this spectacular bazaar: rugs, souvenirs, clothes, lamps, art, food, etc. This is a good way to learn more about local culture.
 Moreover, there are a lot of restaurants and shops, where you can indulge yourself into local cuisine.
 It’s an absolute must experience while in Qatar.

 The Doha Corniche is a pretty waterfront promenade with different parks and a lot of palm trees.
 I visited Doha in February, when it wasn’t too hot and I was able to walk along the Doha Corniche.
 However, if you’re in Doha during the hotter months, it might not be the best idea to walk under the burning sun.
 I’d rather suggest you have a beautiful sunset stroll along the waterfront.